TI-84 Plus series: Programs and applications

 The TI-84 Plus series supports both programs and applications.
 Programs are written by the user; some programs, like those written in TI-BASIC, are interpreted during execution and can thus be edited directly on the calculator.
 Applications (also called Flash applications (Note: The "Flash" in "Flash application" does not refer to Adobe Flash; it signifies that the application uses Texas Instruments' FLASH technology.)) are stored in the calculator's ROM; these tend to be more complex than standard programs, and are usually from Texas Instruments themselves.
 Officially, two programming languages are supported: TI-BASIC and Z80 assembly.
 However, there are unofficial, community-developed languages—such as the Axe Parser—made specifically for the TI-84 Plus series.

 The series has a significant hobbyist following, and a wide variety of official and community-made software has been developed for it over the years.
 These include video games, math programs, educational tools, and graphing software.
-In recent years, programmers have created internet-based programs like a ChatGPT client, graphical ray-casting software, a web browser, and a neural network that incorporates primitive artificial intelligence.
+In 2011, an unofficial web browser, Gossamer, was released for the platform, and in recent years, programmers have created internet-based programs like a ChatGPT client, graphical ray-casting software, and a neural network that incorporates primitive artificial intelligence.
 These developments have attracted the attention of technology publications.

 Operating systems

-There have been eight operating system releases for the monochrome calculators in the series (which include the TI-84 Plus and the Silver Edition), and two releases for the C Silver Edition.
+There have been eight operating system releases for the monochrome-display calculators in the series, which include the TI-84 Plus, the Silver Edition, and their respective variants.
+There have been two releases for the C Silver Edition.
 TI-84 Plus series calculators can run custom user interface shells, such as MirageOS and Doors CS.
 In addition, calculators with an older bootloader can run custom operating systems like KnightOS.